In Indonesian banking, rise in religious conservatism ripples across sector

 BUSINESS OPPORTUNITIES

-Sunarso, president director of Indonesia's biggest lender by assets, Bank Rakyat Indonesia (BRI) (BBRI.JK), acknowledges people had left jobs at financial institutions he has worked at for religious reasons.
+Sunarso, president director of Indonesia’s biggest lender by assets, Bank Rakyat Indonesia (BRI), acknowledges people had left jobs at financial institutions he has worked at for religious reasons.

-However, he views the hijrah trend as an opportunity for sharia finance, explaining how it determined a decision to merge the Islamic banking units of BRI and two other state-controlled lenders in February to form the country's biggest Islamic lender, Bank Syariah Indonesia (BSI) (BRIS.JK).
+However, he views the hijrah trend as an opportunity for sharia finance, explaining how it determined a decision to merge the Islamic banking units of BRI and two other state-controlled lenders in February to form the country’s biggest Islamic lender, Bank Syariah Indonesia (BSI).

 BSI’s chief executive Hery Gunardi told Reuters it planned to cater to the growing community of more religious millennials in a bid to double its assets.